Neutrino transport in general relativistic neutron star merger simulations: Radiation transport algorithms

 As for the propagation of packets, an important step here is how to interpolate the opacities to the position of the packets and, if opacities are tabulated, in energy space.
 Additionally, our estimate for $\Delta t_i$ is only valid for a constant $\kappa_i$.
 If opacities are changing rapidly, taking too large of a time step can introduce significant errors.
-The existing simulation of a neutron star merger with Monte-Carlo transport used constant $\kappa_i$ within each grid cell~\cite{Foucart:2020qjb}, which is numerically convenient but may need to be improved upon in the future.
+The existing simulation of a neutron star merger with Monte-Carlo transport used constant $\kappa_i$ within each grid cell \citep{Foucart:2020qjb}, which is numerically convenient but may need to be improved.
 In addition to being low-order, this choice leads to an algorithm that is sensitive to the time at which we determine a packet leaves a cell, and thus recompute the opacities.
-As discussed in~\cite{Foucart:2021mcb}, recovering accurate diffusion rates through high-opacity regions is then only possible if the packets take fairly small time steps when close to a cell boundary.
-Higher-order methods would be desirable, but would complicate calculations of the times-to-interaction $\Delta t_i$ and, to be consistent, would also require the use of higher-order estimates of the emissivities, and thus inhomogeneous production of packets within a single grid cell.
+As discussed in \cite{Foucart:2021mcb}, recovering accurate diffusion rates through high-opacity regions is then only possible if the packets take fairly small time steps when close to a cell boundary.
+Higher-order methods are desirable, but complicate calculations of the times-to-interaction $\Delta t_i$ and, to be consistent, also require the use of higher-order estimates of the emissivities, and thus inhomogeneous production of packets within a single grid cell.
+A second-order accurate scheme has recently been developed by \cite{Kawaguchi:2022tae}, for applications to axisymmetric systems, where the additional cost of a higher-order scheme is more manageable than in full 3D merger simulations.